ccontemplator/Adaptive-MPDR-Beamforming/README.md

 ```
 At present, the kernel only support the qrf function.
 It receive the matrix A with the row=100 and col=10.
 The kernel generate the matrix R and Q by applying the qrf to the matrix A and only send the matrix R (10x10) back to host side.
 Therefore, the host side is designed to receive the R matrix from the kernel.
 To finished the whole Beamforming funcion, we have to modify both the kerenl and hostside.

+## Result
+We have successfully obtain the expected result.
+However I am now trying to recover the newly updated codes and the result figure from my broken previous computer..... ;_;